 No one should ever abruptly stop taking benzodiazepines like Xanax, Valium, or Klonopin, as this will trigger severe withdrawal reactions.
 Instead, patients should slowly taper their dosage under the guidance of medical professionals, gradually reaching the point where they are taking a tiny, tiny dose of their medication before stopping entirely

-While you are following your tapering schedule, you should also make a plan to deal with the side effects of detox and the temptation to relapse.
-Exercise, meditation, and mindfulness exercises such as deep breathing can help you deal with anxiety, as well as distract from drug cravings.
 Counseling—group, family, and individual—will be a great help during detox and beyond.
 As the medication leaves your system, you will be rewarded by clearer thinking, sharper memory, and an increased ability to engage with what you are doing and to connect with other people.
 This can help keep you motivated in your recovery.

-Inpatient Treatment for Benzo Addiction
+Inpatient and Outpatient Treatment for Benzo Addiction

-Once you have fully detoxed from your benzo addiction, it is time to move onto the next phase of your benzodiazepine addiction treatment.
-For some people, this will involve a 30 to 90 day stay in an inpatient or residential rehabilitation program, but others will move from detox to an outpatient program, which will allow them to return home to sleep at night.
-Patients who shift to an outpatient program in early recovery should make sure they have a stable living arrangement at home, free from negative influences and the presence of addictive substances.
+Once you have fully detoxed from your benzo addiction, it is time to move on to the next phase of your benzodiazepine addiction treatment.
+For some people, this will involve a 30 to 90 day stay in an inpatient rehab program, but others will move from detox to an outpatient program, which will allow them to return home to sleep at night.

-After the successful completion of addiction treatment, recovery continues through aftercare services, which may include a continuation of individual counseling, and should include peer support groups, such as alumni group therapy or 12-step meetings.
 It’s important to connect with other people who are also in recovery, experiencing mutual acceptance and validation, as well as the kind of insightful feedback that can only come from a person who has directly experienced addiction.